History of self-driving cars: 2010s

-In February 2015 Volvo Cars announced its plans to lease 100 XC90 SUVs fitted with Drive Me Level 3 automation technology to residents of Gothenburg in 2017.
-The Drive Me XC90s will be equipped with Nvidia’s Drive PX 2 supercomputer, and will be driven autonomously in certain weather conditions and on one road that loops around the city.
+In February 2015, Volvo Cars announced its plans to lease 100 XC90 SUVs fitted with Drive Me Level 3 automation technology to residents of Gothenburg in 2017.
+The Drive Me XC90s will be equipped with Nvidia’s Drive PX 2 supercomputer and will be driven autonomously in certain weather conditions and on one road that loops around the city.
 As part of Volvo's Drive Me project, the 100 cars in the Sweden test will have an interface called IntelliSafe Auto Pilot, a feature that will let drivers activate and deactivate the autonomous mode through specially-designed paddles on the steering wheel.
 The interface was developed to oversee how drivers will transfer control to a car's autonomous driving mode in future cars.
 Volvo considers autonomous driving systems as the tool that will help it meet the company's goal to have no one seriously injured or killed in a new Volvo by the year 2020.

 In April 2015, a car designed by Delphi Automotive became the first automated vehicle to complete a coast-to-coast journey across North America.
-It traveled from San Francisco to New York, under computer control for 99% of that distance.
+It travelled from San Francisco to New York, under computer control for 99% of that distance.

 In July 2015, Google announced that the test vehicles in its driverless car project had been involved in 14 minor accidents since the project's inception in 2009.
-Chris Urmson, the project leader, said that all of the accidents were caused by humans driving other cars, and that 11 of the mishaps were rear-end collisions.
+Chris Urmson, the project leader, said that all of the accidents were caused by humans driving other cars and that 11 of the mishaps were rear-end collisions.
 "Our self-driving cars are being hit surprisingly often by other drivers who are distracted and not paying attention to the road.
 That's a big motivator for us."
-Over the six years of the project's existence the test vehicles had logged nearly 2 million miles on the road.
+Over the six years of the project's existence, the test vehicles had logged nearly 2 million miles on the road.

-A*STAR's Institute for Infocomm Research (I2R) developed a self-driving vehicle which was the first to be approved in Singapore for public road testing at one-north in July 2015.
+A*STAR's Institute for Infocomm Research (I2R) developed a self-driving vehicle, which was the first to be approved in Singapore for public road testing at one-north in July 2015.
 It has ferried several dignitaries such as Prime Minister Lee Hsien Loong, Minister S. Iswaran, Minister Vivian Balakrishnan, and several ministers from other countries.